JAYA the TRUST COACH

 I LOVE FOCUS WHEELS BECAUSE THEY WORK.

-If I'm feeling unclear, muddled, resistant, [whatever feels bad], or even a little bit unsure or distracted, a focus wheel brings me back into alignment and allows me to carry on with clarity, confidence, trust, and all kinds of other good stuff.
+If I'm feeling unclear, muddled, resistant, [whatever feels bad], or even a little bit unsure or distracted, a focus wheel brings me back into alignment and allows me to carry on with clarity, confidence, trust, greater focus, more efficiency, and all kinds of other good stuff.
+Whatever time it took to make the focus wheel is compensated for by the flow and ease that I'm in afterward!
 At the risk of repeating myself: this is a fantastic morning tool that allows you to choose your own focus for the day.

 Picture

-Click on pic for info about coaching with me.
+Click on pic for info about coaching with me specifically to better apply concepts and tools from Abraham-Hicks.

 Get my mailings when they first come out.